apache/sedona/docs/tutorial/viz.md

 var image = sparkSession.table("images").take(1)(0)(0).asInstanceOf[ImageSerializableWrapper].getImage
 ```

-Use GeoSparkViz ImageGenerator to store this image on disk.
+Use Sedona Viz ImageGenerator to store this image on disk.

 ```scala
 var imageGenerator = new ImageGenerator